Looking for a safe stance on the use of exclamation marks in recruitment advertising? Me neither.

 So, leaving the cheap jibes aside for a moment, why is it not a good idea to use exclamation marks in recruitment advertising?

-When you run an ad with the headline Sales Manager! and a first line that starts Exciting Local Company! it quickly raises the enthusiasm to a level that recruiter is going to find very hard to match when the cold hard reality of working for a struggling engineering company in Runcorn has to be delivered later.
+When you run an ad with the headline Sales Manager! and a first line that starts Exciting Local Company!!! it quickly raises the enthusiasm to a level that the recruiter is going to find very hard to match when the cold hard reality of working for a struggling engineering company in Runcorn has to be delivered later.

-So, unless the advertised job really is worthy of a breathless jollity not seen since Lorraine Kelly interviewed Graham Norton on breakfast telly, cut out the exclamation marks and make the candidate-management part of your job a little easier.
+So, unless the advertised job really is worthy of a breathless jollity not seen since Lorraine Kelly interviewed Graham Norton on breakfast television, cut out the exclamation marks and make the candidate-management part of your job a little easier.

 Then there is the most important piece in this part of the recruitment process.
-The readers.

-Please note that they’re not candidates yet.
+Please note, they’re not candidates yet.

-Naturally, you want your ad to create a good impression and for the readers to take you seriously as a business professional.
+Naturally, you want your advert to create a good impression and for the readers to take you seriously as a business professional.
 That means writing something that is calm, measured and accurate.
-It can still sell – it just doesn’t need the shrieks at the end of the sentences.

-And it doesn’t matter who your target audience is because they’ll all feel like they’re being oversold to or being talked-down to.
+That kind of gushy enthusiasm is off-putting at best and patronising at worse.
+It doesn’t matter who your target audience is because they’ll all feel like they’re being oversold to or being talked-down to.
 And if that loses you only one qualified candidate, it isn’t worth doing.
 You owe your clients at least that.

 More broadly, it’s been argued by smarter people than me, that an adult’s sanity is inversely proportional to the number of exclamation marks they use when writing on the Internet.
 Maybe that’s a subject for another day.